erikma/Stuff/README.md

     gateway 192.168.0.254
     dns-nameservers 192.168.0.254

-# Uncomment this and comment block above if connecting ethernet to something besides THECAR TP-Link.
+# Uncomment this iface line, and comment the 'iface eth0' block above,
+# if connecting ethernet to something besides THECAR TP-Link.
 # iface eth0 inet dhcp
 ```
 1. Be sure there are no lines like `iface eth0 inet dhcp` anywhere else but in the text  block you added above.